Pennsylvania Girl Dies Due To TikTok Challenge: How To Keep Your Children Safe From Social Media Dangers

 Often people do this in the presence of someone, so that someone can help bring them to their senses.

-“They think this person can save you, but that doesn't always work,” Wood said. -Children and adolescents, their brains are developing, and they are not able to understand the consequences of their behavior and the fact that it is unsafe.
-They can be very impulsive. "
+“They think this person can save you, but that doesn't always work,” Wood said. -Children and teenagers, their brains are developing, and they are not able to understand the consequences of their behavior and that it is unsafe.
+They can be very impulsive."

 'Butterfly'